A troubadour went

 From Ferré to Brassens

-After Léo Ferré, it was Georges Brassens' turn in an album entitled Verdier, Bonnefon, Salinié chantent Brassens, followed by a second volume two years later.
+After Léo Ferré, it will be Georges Brassens' turn in an album entitled Verdier, Bonnefon, Salinie chant Brassens, followed by a second volume, two years later.

-An emblematic figure in the revival of Occitan song in the 70s, Joan-Pau Verdier signed with a Parisian record company (a move that was criticized by some in the Occitan milieu).
+An emblematic figure of the renaissance of the Occitane song in the 1970s, Joan-Pau Verdier signed with a Parisian record company (which was criticized for part of the occitanist milieu).

-Still very active in the Occitan music world, he also hosts a radio program in Occitan on France Bleu Périgord, as well as various columns devoted to the Occitan language.
+Still very active in the Occitan musical world, he also hosts an Occitan radio program on France Bleu Périgord, as well as various chronicles devoted to the Occitan language.

 Libertarian musician

-He died in 2020 and is buried in Chancelade in his native Dordogne.
+Died in 2020, he was buried in Chancelade in his native Dordogne.